conzy/terraform-demo/README.md

 ### KISS

 Keep it simple stupid.
-It can be tempting to write "clever" terraform modules with lots of magic and configuration.
-These modules tend to be difficult to modify / upgrade / refactor and you can often paint yourself into a corner.
+It can be tempting to write "clever" terraform modules with lots of magic that are highly configurable.
+These modules can be difficult to reason about and tend to be difficult to modify / upgrade / refactor.
+You can often paint yourself into a corner.

 We prefer a little more verbosity over complex / clever modules. e.g sometimes it is better to write two modules and have each solve one problem well, even if this leads to some repetition.